-If, after a verbal warning, an individual is unwilling to voluntarily comply with an officer's lawful orders and it appears both reasonable and feasible under the circumstances, the officer may, but is not required to, display the aiming laser in a further attempt to gain compliance prior to the application of the TASER device.
-The aiming laser should never be intentionally directed into the eyes of another as it may permanently impair the individual's vision.
+If, after a verbal warning, an individual is unwilling to voluntarily comply with an officer's lawful orders and it appears both reasonable and feasible under the circumstances, the officer may, but is not required to, display the electrical arc (provided that a cartridge has not been loaded into the device), or the laser in a further attempt to gain compliance prior to the application of the TASER device.
+The aiming laser should never be intentionally directed into the eyes of another as it may permanently impair his/her vision.

 The fact that a verbal or other warning was given or the reasons it was not given shall be documented by the officer deploying the TASER device in the related report.
-The activation of the aiming laser does not constitute a TASER device deployment.

-304.5 USE OF THE TASER DEVICE
+303.5 USE OF THE TASER DEVICE